-If your provider thinks you may have an infection in your chest incision, they may:
+If the surgeon thinks you have an infection in your chest incision, the following is usually done:

-- Take samples from the drainage, skin, and tissue
+- Samples are taken from the drainage, skin, and tissue

-- Take a sample of the breastbone for a biopsy
+- A sample of the breastbone is taken for a biopsy

-- Assess how well you are eating and getting nutrients
+- You'll be assessed for how well you are eating and getting nutrients

 After the Procedure